 From April 2016 onwards new Euro 6 passenger car models have to be tested not only on the regulatory test cycle at type-approval but also on the road where emissions are measured with a Portable Emissions Measurement System (PEMS).
 During this monitoring phase, RDE are measured but no Not-To-Exceed (NTE) limit applies.

 As of September 2017 a Not-To-Exceed (NTE) emissions limit is set for RDE emissions of new car models with a Conformity Factor (i.e. NTE/Euro 6 limit ratio) of 2.1 for NOx.
 It will apply to all new cars in September 2019.
-A CF for Particle Number (PN) will also be introduced.
+A CF for Particle Number (PN) of 1.5 (1.0 + 0.5 error margin to be reviewed) was also introduced.

 From January 2020/21 for new models and all new cars respectively, the NOx CF will be lowered to 1.5 (being 1.0 + error margin of 0.5, and the error margin is to be reviewed).